Restream/reindexer/readme.md

 ### Nested Structs

 By default, Reindexer scans all nested structs and adds their fields to the namespace (as well as indexes specified).
-During indexes scan private (non-exported fields), fields tagged with `reindex:"-"` and fields tagged with `json:"-"` will be skipped.
+During index tags scanning, private (non-exported) fields, fields tagged with `reindex:"-"`, and fields tagged with `json:"-"` will be skipped.

 ```go
 type Actor struct {